NewOp/NonOp logo

 What is the C-Opera listserv?

-The C-Opera listserv is an e-mail mailing list.
-It is a public but moderated discussion group for those involved in the creation, production and presentation of contemporary music theatre and opera.
-The list was founded by Lukas Pairon and Kent Devereaux, and has been moderated by Glenn Erik Haugland and Barry Drogin.
-The current list moderator is Yoav Gal (New York City, U.S.A.), composer and multi-disciplined artist (visit his website, yoavgal.com).
-The listserv is archived and operated out of a Unix e-mail server named "Hermes" out of the Computing Services Department of the University of New Brunswick in Canada (thus the "hermes.csd.unb.ca" in the list address) with the help of Education Professor Don Soucy.
-The list allows for discussions about all kinds of topics related to the creation of contemporary music theatre and opera, but is especially worthwhile as a bulletin board for announcements of new productions, questions amongst practitioners, and specific requests for information or advice for solving certain problems.
-The official "objective" is the same as that of the NewOp/NonOp meetings, as summarized by its founders:
+The C-Opera listserv was an e-mail mailing list.
+From January 1996 to February 2005, it was a public but moderated discussion group for those involved in the creation, production and presentation of contemporary music theatre and opera.
+The list was founded by Lukas Pairon and Kent Devereaux, and was then moderated by Glenn Erik Haugland and Barry Drogin.
+The final list moderator was Yoav Gal (New York City, U.S.A.), composer and multi-disciplined artist (visit his website, yoavgal.com).
+The listserv was archived and operated out of a Unix e-mail server named "Hermes" out of the Computing Services Department of the University of New Brunswick in Canada (thus the "hermes.csd.unb.ca" in the list address) with the help of Education Professor Don Soucy.
+The list allowed for discussions about all kinds of topics related to the creation of contemporary music theatre and opera, but was especially worthwhile as a bulletin board for announcements of new productions, questions amongst practitioners, and specific requests for information or advice for solving certain problems.
+The official "objective" was the same as that of the NewOp/NonOp meetings, as summarized by its founders:

 "The objective is to see a more cooperative communication and relationship develop between members who have common artistic objectives in advancing and advocating a contemporary appreciation of the evolving music-theater and opera form in all its aspects."

-Subscribers to the list are specifically asked to post:
+Subscribers to the list were specifically asked to post:

 • info about subscriber's (or their company's) background and interests in contemporary opera